Arouba/Arouba/README.md

 ### Hi there, I'm Arouba 👋

 I'm a Data Analyst based in London, United Kingdom.
-At present, I am working in [Global Data](https://www.bloomberg.com/company/careers/working-here/global-data/") at Bloomberg.
-Prior to this, I worked in the NHSX Analytics Unit, across the data engineering, economics, and analytics teams to help drive the digital transformation of the NHS and social care.
+At present, I build startups that have a positive impact on society.
+Prior to this, I was working in [Global Data](https://www.bloomberg.com/company/careers/working-here/global-data/") at Bloomberg, and the NHSX Analytics Unit, across the data engineering, economics, and analytics teams to help drive the digital transformation of the NHS and social care.